mvolkmann/blog/src/astro.md

 The file `astro.config.mjs` defines all the Astro configuration options including adapters and extensions (like Tailwind).

+## VS Code

+If you use VS Code as your editor, consider installing these extensions:

+- {% aTargetBlank "https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode", "Astro" %} from astro.build
+- {% aTargetBlank "https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx", "MDX" %} from unified
+- {% aTargetBlank "https://marketplace.visualstudio.com/items?itemName=astro-build.houston", "Houston" %} from astro.build

+TODO: Describe each of these extensions.

 ## Prettier

 The steps to configure an Astro project to use Prettier are: